frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/manufacturing/subcontracting.md

 ### 1.5 Supplier Sourced Raw Material
 While creating a BOM for subcontracting, there might be raw material which Supplier will have to procure themselves like nuts and bolts.

+While creating a BOM for subcontracting, there might be raw material which Supplier will have to procure themselves like nuts and bolts.
+While creating a Stock Entry for Transfer from Purchase Order, these items can be excluded one by one but it is impossible to do so if you have more than 100 items.

 If some raw material is sourced by the Supplier directly, such raw material has to be marked in the BOM.

 * It will have zero value in BOM